SamuelVachon/SOEN342/README.md

 `make run`: this will run the program if the user has initilized the DB and the container is up and running.

 It is adviced for the user to go over the makefile to look at all the options available to run the program and handle the DB container.

+# Iteration 4
+Contributions: All members contributed equally for the delivery of this iteration working using "Pair programming".

+For this iteration of the project we went over the use cases and fixed any issues that we found.
+The system works the same as for iteratoin 3 but better follows the requirements given for the project.

+For the DB we used a docker container.
+To run the program the user will have to navigate to the follwing path `Iteration_4/src` and use the makefile provided.

+on a first run the user will have to run the following set of commands

+`make init-db`: this will initialize the DB for the user on a docker container.

+`make start-db`: this will start the docker container of the DB

+`make run`: this will run the program if the user has initilized the DB and the container is up and running.

+It is adviced for the user to go over the makefile to look at all the options available to run the program and handle the DB container.